 It used to be enough to have rankings and links, but now Google values when visitors consume content on your site, interact with your offerings and share it with others.

 When reviewing your progress with SEO, use this section to understand both what’s happening on a detailed level, but also how each part of the process complements the overall experience of visitors.

 On-page ranking factors consist of the HTML elements found on every page of a website that can be optimized to help it accurately rank in the search engines.
 Like any factor that Google considers about a website, on-page optimizations are one step of the overall process and cannot be manipulated.

 Title Tags: The HTML title of any page on a website is referred to as the title tag.
 The goal of the title tag is to identify the topic of a particular page to help Google understand its focus, as well as display the name of the page in the search listings for searchers.

 The title tag should be defined by the website owner to accurately describe what the page is about and give Google a clear indication of its purpose on a website.

-Not only do title tags need to accurately describe the page they are referencing, include keywords naturally, but also need to be fewer than 55 characters in order to not get truncated in the search results.
+Not only do title tags need to accurately describe the page they are referencing, including keywords naturally, but they also need to be fewer than 55 characters in order to not get truncated in the search results.